 1. Taputopotu Bay, Cape Reinga

-Taputopotu Beach is at the top of the North Island located in its own cosy bay.
-You can swim in the lagoon or you can enjoy the walking tracks that take you up to spectacular views looking out over cliffs and the ocean.
-If you have a night or two to spare Moerangi (our awesome Sales & Marketing Coordinator) recommends you stay in the Taputopotu campground where you can watch stunning sunsets and sunrises.
+The first of our best New Zealand beaches is Taputopotu Beach.
+It is located at the top of the North Island in its own cosy bay.
+You can swim in the lagoon or enjoy the walking tracks that take you up to spectacular views looking out over cliffs and the ocean.
+If you have a night or two to spare we recommend you stay in the Taputopotu campground where you can watch stunning sunsets and sunrises.

 Private and sheltered Taputopotu Bay in Cape Reinga.
 Photo Credit: Bruce Bandt